minio/docs/source/reference/minio-mc/mc-mb.rst

 MinIO follows
 :s3-docs:`AWS S3 behavior <object-lock-overview.html#object-lock-bucket-config>`
 where you *must* enable :ref:`object locking <minio-object-locking>` at bucket creation.
-Buckets created without object can *never* enable object retention or locking.
+Buckets created without object locking can *never* enable object retention or locking.

 Enabling bucket locking does *not* set any object locking or retention settings.